makersacademy/bowling-challenge/README.md

 game.bowl(5);
 game.bowl(3);
 ```
+The numbers above that are passed in to game.bowl are examples.
+You can pass in any number between one and ten.

-### Or to play the game in the browser using jQuery:
+### For a more realistic experience, play the game in the browser using jQuery:

 ```
 $ open index.html
 ```

-Then click the "Power" button to start the power bar.
+Click the "Power" button to start the power bar.

 Try to let the power bar get as close to the top as you can and then click the "Bowl" button.